Niranjana24-hub/GPRIndex_Analysis/README.md

    ```
 4. Outputs are written to `data/` (processed datasets) and `results/` (tables, summaries, figures)

+## Term Paper Report

+Formulated and submitted the term paper report, with support from Claude for tabulation, literature review, and references.

+## Modified Term Paper Report

+As per the professor's instruction, the Granger causality test was found to be unsuitable for this study and was therefore removed.

 ## Division of Labor, Tasks Completed, and Contributions

 | Member | Role | Specific Task | Overall Contribution |